juancesarvillalba/Skyscanner-HackerRank-Solutions/README.md

 3. Run `yarn install`
 4. Run `node_modules/.bin/mocha`

-If everything works, you should see one green test.
+If everything works, you should see green tests.

+## The Challenges

 ### Find the Most Popular Destination